rupeshbug/systemforge/README.md

 ```

 A human might approve:

 - 5 minutes later
 - 2 days later
 - 2 weeks later

-The workflow should still resume safely.
+The workflow should still be resumable because its state is persisted.

-To support this, the runtime persists:
+To support this, the runtime stores:

 - workflow state
 - execution history
-- retry information
 - workflow events

 ---